MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 ![Bluetooth](images/bluetooth.png)

-## Detect plug and play connected events

-You can view plug and play connected events in Windows Defender ATP advanced hunting to identify suspicious usage activity or perform internal investigations.
-For examples of Windows Defender ATP advanced hunting queries, see the [Windows Defender ATP hunting queries GitHub repo](https://github.com/Microsoft/WindowsDefenderATP-Hunting-Queries).
-Based on any Windows Defender ATP event, including the plug and play events, you can create custom alerts using the Windows Defender ATP [custom detection rule feature](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/custom-detection-rules).

-## Respond to threats
+### Respond to threats

-Windows Defender ATP can prevent USB peripherals from being used on devices to help prevent external threats.
+Microsoft Defender ATP can prevent USB peripherals from being used on devices to help prevent external threats.
 It does this by using the properties reported by USB peripherals to determine whether or not they can be installed and used on the device.

 > [!NOTE]
 > Always test and refine these settings with a pilot group of users and devices first before applying them in production.

-The following table describes the ways Windows Defender ATP can help prevent installation and usage of USB peripherals.
+The following table describes the ways Microsoft Defender ATP can help prevent installation and usage of USB peripherals.
 For more information about controlling USB devices, see the [Microsoft Secure blog "WDATP has protections for USB and removable devices"](https://aka.ms/devicecontrolblog).

  Control | Description